kuhat/From-a-beginner-to-a-developer/pages/headers.md

 ---
-layout: page
+layout: page-fullwidth
-subheadline: "Header"
+subheadline: "Java Development"
-title: "Style your Header!"
+title: "Guides in Java technologies!"
-teaser: "These are your options to style the header of each webpage individually. <em>Feeling Responsive</em> uses <a href='http://srobbin.com/jquery-plugins/backstretch/'>Backstretch by Scott Robin</a> to expand them from left to right.
-The width should be 1600 pixel or higher using a ratio like 16:9 or 21:9 or 2:1."
+teaser: "The followings are my personal learning notes when studying Spring Family sets.
+The technologies includes: <em>Spring Framework, Mybatis, Maven, SpringBoot, Git</em>.
+The posts are taken from official sites of the technologies, and is just for reference and review.
+The latest version may be different from the contents of those posts."
 header:
    image_fullwidth: "header_unsplash_5.jpg"
 permalink: "/headers/"
 ---
 <ul>
-    {% for post in site.tags.header %}
+    {% for post in site.tags.java %}
     <li><a href="{{ site.url }}{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></li>
     {% endfor %}
 </ul>